1337hero/boldandadventurous.com/_posts/2016/2016-01-10-our-diy-lithium-battery-upgrade-pt-1.md

 ---

-We awoke one morning to find ourselves cold.
+We awoke one morning to find ourselves freezing cold.
 I stumbled to the galley and took a look at the IPN Remote display.
 The voltage readout was 8.9 volts.
 Begrudgingly I put on my pants, coat and shoes to head outside and fire up the generator.
 My least favorite activity when it’s 42 outside with 15mph wind gusts.

 <img src="https://scontent-lax3-1.cdninstagram.com/hphotos-xpt1/t51.2885-15/e35/11909147_1666563770266568_2071204063_n.jpg" alt="Low Battery">

 All summer long our batteries and solar have served us well.
 But as the summer turned to fall and the fall to winter, we started having problems.
 Running the furnace at night would result in depleting our batteries.
+Out batteries just were going bad, and going bad fast.

 We needed to upgrade our battery bank.